albop/dbe_archive/linear_regression.md

 ### Predictions

 - It is possible to make *predictions* with the model:
-  - How much would an occupation which hires 60% high fare salary-wise?
+  - How much would an occupation which hires 60% high schoolers fare salary-wise?

 <img src="experiments/prediction.png">